| |

 Exercises are not usually advisable for acute back pain, nor

+is surgery.
 Chronic Back Pain: Treatment for chronic

 back pain falls into two basic categories: the kind that requires